Morant scores 29, Grizzlies beat Warriors for 10th straight

 MEMPHIS, Tenn.
 (AP)Ja Morant scored 29 points, including five in the final minute, and the Memphis Grizzlies beat the Golden State Warriors 116-108 Tuesday night for their 10th straight win.

-”I just like having that pressure,” Morant said of his scoring down the stretch. ”I feel like that’s when I shine the most.
-I like to be the one taking that shot, hit or miss.”

-Ziaire Williams and Tyus Jones had 17 points each, Williams recording a season-high in points.
+Ziaire Williams and Tyus Jones had 17 points each for Memphis.
 Jones keyed a fourth-quarter rally that put the Grizzlies ahead for good.
 He finished 6 for 8 from the field, including connecting on all five of his 3-point attempts.

-Stephen Curry led the Warriors with 27 points, 10 rebounds and 10 assists for his second triple-double of the season.
-Klay Thompson finished with 14 points.
+Stephen Curry led the Warriors with 27 points, while Klay Thompson finished with 14 points.
 Andrew Wiggins and Gary Payton II scored 13 each.

 The teams had a closely played game in the second half until consecutive 3-pointers by Jones gave Memphis a 109-100 lead with 3:33 left to play.
 That was enough of a buffer for the Grizzlies to keep their franchise-record win streak going, Memphis holding Golden State to 18 points in the fourth quarter.

-”I thought Tyus Jones shooting 3s broke the game open.
-That was the key,” Warriors coach Steve Kerr said.

 The Grizzlies were the ones connecting from 3-point range in the first half hitting 8 of their first 13 from outside the arc.
-That allowed Memphis to build an 18-point lead in the second quarter, putting the Warriors in catch up mode from that point on.
+That allowed Memphis to build an 18-point lead in the second quarter.

-”It was just turnovers early in the game, and that gave them a lot of confidence,” said Curry, who was 8 of 21 shooting, including 2 of 9 from 3-point range.

-Grizzlies interim coach Darko Rajakovic noted it wasn’t just Williams’ offensive output, but the rookie from Stanford also had the job of guarding Curry from the opening tip.
-Rajakovic noted that Curry averages 14 3-pointers a game, but only took nine in the game.

-”He did a really good job,” Rajakovic said of Williams’ defense. ”He followed the game plan.
-Obviously, Steph Curry is an amazing scorer and shooter.
-(Williams) did a really good job of chasing him to get him inside the 3-point line.”
+Morant had 18 points in the half, but Golden State trimmed the deficit to 59-51 at halftime.
+Despite missing his first five shots in the game including all three of his 3-pointers in the half, Curry had 12 points at the break.

-Trailing 59-51 at the half, the Warriors then turned up the defensive pressure, particularly with Payton shadowing Morant, to open the second half.
-The Warriors’ defense contributed to four early Memphis turnovers and the Grizzlies starting 1 of 7 after halftime.
+The Warriors then turned up the defensive pressure, particularly with Payton shadowing Morant, to open the second half.
+Curry got untracked from 3-point range and the Warriors defense contributed to four early Memphis turnovers and the Grizzlies starting 1 of 7 after halftime.

-”We did a lot of really good things to get back in it after a really bad first half,” Kerr said.

 Then it settled into a playoff-type atmosphere with intensity on the court and the loud Memphis crowd on its feet and deeply involved.
 The teams exchanged leads, neither getting much more than a one-possession advantage and Golden State led 90-87 entering the fourth.